Historical Women's Fiction

 Two strong women, generations apart, living parallel lives.

-1875 - Alaina Carlton wasn’t looking to ever marry until her beloved father introduces her to Nathaniel Madison, one of the most prosperous men in their town of St. Paul, Minnesota.
+1875 - Alaina Carlton was content to become a spinster until her beloved father introduces her to Nathaniel Madison, one of the most prosperous men in their town of St. Paul, Minnesota.
 Even though she loves her independence and enjoys working on her father’s finances for his factory, she is intrigued by this man who pursues her.
 When they marry, she believes she’s found a man who will treat her as an equal, but soon realizes that isn’t entirely true.
-From their mansion on the illustrious Summit Avenue to their manor at Great Heron Lake where the rich and powerful play, her life is no longer her own.
-But fifteen years and two children later when Nathaniel grows ill, she takes her place where women weren’t invited in order to secure her children’s inheritance and her future.
+From their mansion on the illustrious Summit Avenue to their manor at Great Heron Lake, where the rich and powerful play, her life is no longer her own.
+But fifteen years and two children later when Nathaniel grows ill, she takes her rightful place where women weren’t allowed in order to secure her children’s inheritance and her future.

 An inspiring family saga of two determined woman who found meaning in their lives by following their passions and not allowing society, or propriety, to hold them back.